MediaComem/docker-brownbag/README.md

 It still does not work because the Node.js application still attempts to connect to its default database address of `localhost:27017`.
 Fortunately, a custom database URL can be provided to the application by setting the `$DATABASE_URL` environment variable.
-But what address to use?
+But **what address should we use?**

 This is where Docker's networking magic comes into play.
-We mentioned earlier that user-defined bridge networks are superior to Docker's default bridge network.
-User-defined bridges provide **automatic DNS resolution between containers**, i.e. containers can resolve each other by name or alias.
+We mentioned earlier that user-defined bridge networks are superior to Docker's default bridge network. **User-defined bridges provide automatic DNS resolution between containers**, i.e. containers can resolve each other by name or alias.

 Since we added the `--name db` option when running our MongoDB container, any container on the same network can reach it at the `db` address (which is simply a host like `localhost` or `example.com`).

-Simply add the `-e` or `--env <VARIABLE=VALUE>` option to the `docker run` command to define a new environment variable.
+Simply add the `-e` or `--env <VARIABLE=value>` option to the `docker run` command to define a new environment variable.
 We'll also add the `-d` option to run it in the background, and a `-p` option to publish its 3000 port on our host machine: